gautamvr/gautamvr/README.md

 **I'm currently a Senior Software Developer based in Bangalore, India - involved in development and providing solutions on Healthcare applications.**

 In my part time, I keep engaging myself with projects regularly to learn and keep myself updated on various technologies.
-I've built projects involving AI models, cloud native applications with AWS Stack, Healthcare applications in .NET Framework and many more with scalable, testable and maintainable code.
+I've built projects involving AI models, cloud native applications with AWS Stack, Healthcare applications in .NET Framework and more with scalable, testable and maintainable code.

-*Please do check out my Repos for few of the interesting projects that I've built.*
+Do check out my Repos for few of the interesting projects that I've built.

+*Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better.*

  I'm looking to collaborate on building more projects involving scalable cloud native applications and/or innovative deep learning projects.

 ## Get in touch 📫 :

-Do feel free to reach out to me on gautamvr55@gmail.com.
+You can reach out to me on gautamvr55@gmail.com.